Covid-19 coronavirus: Seven new lockdown rules as cases set to hit 1000

 "It may well be [Covid-19] is peaking now because we're seeing it flattening off," Director-General of Health Ashely Bloomfield told reporters yesterday.

+Meanwhile Europe's strict lockdown measures appear to be taking effect, with promising new figures coming out of Spain and Italy.

+More than one million cases of coronavirus have now been confirmed across 181 countries and more than 60,000 people have died.

+New Zealand announced 82 new and probable cases yesterday, bringing our total cases to 950.
 This is encouraging news, as one of the prerequisites for coming out of the level four lockdown is fewer new confirmed cases across the country.

 "We're increasingly confident these lockdown measures are working," Bloomfield said.